islaxihan/LLM-Enabled-HRI/README.md

 organization={CAADRIA}
 }

+2. **APA-style citation**:
 Han, Isla Xi and Parascho, Stefana.
 "From Words to Actions: A Large Language Model (LLM) Approach for Human-Robot Interaction in Design-Fabrication Settings." *Proceedings of the 30th International Conference on Computer-Aided Architectural Design Research in Asia (CAADRIA 2025)*.
 Tokyo, Japan, 2025.
 [Forthcoming].

-Feel free to adjust the citation style to match your institution's requirements or personal preferences.
+*Feel free to adjust the citation style to match your institution's requirements or personal preferences.*